The Royal Mint to manufacture modern new £1 coin

-It will be constructed from two different coloured metals and contain a high security feature - a revolutionary new high security coinage currency system developed by The Royal Mint.
+It will be constructed from two different coloured metals and contain a Integrated Secure Identification Systems security feature - a revolutionary new high security coinage currency system developed by The Royal Mint.

 George Osborne, the Chancellor of the Exchequer, said, “After thirty years loyal service, the time is right to retire the current £1 coin, and replace it with the most secure coin in the world.
 With advances in technology making high value coins like the £1 ever more vulnerable to counterfeiters, it’s vital that we keep several paces ahead of the criminals to maintain the integrity of our currency.
 I am particularly pleased that the coin will take a giant leap into the future, using cutting edge British technology while at the same time, paying tribute to the past in the 12-sided design of the iconic threepenny bit.”

 Adam Lawrence, Chief Executive of The Royal Mint said, “We are thrilled to have the opportunity to support Her Majesty’s Treasury and work on such an exciting project, which could potentially change the way that coins are made in the future.
 The current £1 coin design is now more than thirty years old and it has become increasingly vulnerable to counterfeiting over time.
 It is our aim to identify and produce a pioneering new coin which helps to reduce the opportunities for counterfeiting, helping to boost public confidence in the UK’s circulating coins.